-- The system should never be used in limited visibility conditions or complicated traffic, e.g., in high-traffic areas or when crossing multiple lanes. - Be sure to always be aware of the vehicle's surroundings, since the system often fails to detect things such as bicycles or pedestrians. - The rear cross traffic alert itself will not brake the vehicle to a complete stop. - When the ESC is in Sport mode or if the ESC or ASR are disconnected, there will be no automatic braking.
+- The system should never be used in limited visibility conditions or complicated traffic, e.g., in high-traffic areas or when crossing multiple lanes. - Be sure to always be aware of the vehicle's surroundings, since the system often fails to detect things such as bicycles or pedestrians.

+• The rear cross traffic alert itself will not brake the vehicle to a complete stop.